The greatest battle you will ever fight is against your ‘self’. It’s a fight for self-control, self-masterly.

 Once you break through the resistance of your ‘self’, you will start seeing progress in your life.

-The self is your own greatest ally, or foe.
-Once you convince it that the pain and exertion are necessary for breakthrough, it will stop resisting and instead come to your aid.
+The self is your own greatest ally or foe.
+Once you convince it that the pain and exertion are necessary for a breakthrough, it will stop resisting and instead come to your aid.
 And the only way to convince self is to push until you break its resistance.

 To break through self-resistance, which I also call self-sabotage, you will need to overcome a number of perceptions and mental barriers.

 Let us first look at a couple of perceptions that you will have to overcome.